Pinal County, Arizona Records

 Pinal County, AZ Courthouse

 The following dates indicates what vital, land, probate, and court records are in Pinal county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Pinal County Clerk of Superior Court has Marriage and Divorce Records from 1875, has Probate Records from 1875 and has Court Records from 1883.
 The Clerk's office is responsible for all Superior Court action in Adoptions, Civil, Criminal, Probate, and Tax matters.